Der-Kai-T/platformer/README.md

 # platformer
-Yes, there is a t missing.
 It was late at night, when I had the idea to learn [Godot](https://godotengine.org/) with .NET-Support.

 This isn't about copying a complete tutorial, but rather figuring stuff out.
 Of course I'm using online resources as tutorials, videos and documentation.